ashkan-abbasi66/OCT-denoising-package/Readme.md

 ✓ **Some final denoised results are provided in `Results` folder**

-This repository contains the code associated with the following manuscript which is under review:
+This repository contains the code associated with the following manuscript which is currently under review:<br>
 Ashkan, Abbasi, Leyuan Fang, Hossein Rabbani, Neda Nourmohammadi, Bhavna Josephine Antony, and Hiroshi Ishikawa. **"[Mixed Multiscale BM4D for Three-dimensional Optical Coherence Tomography Denoising](./mmbm4d.pdf)."**.